460N1/IndexedDB/README.md

 Script must be placed at the bottom of the page, else it might miss scripts or content.

 ```<script src="460n1.caching.js"></script>```
-Just a heads up - the script removes itself at the end of execution.

 Issues
 - No support yet for seperate source tags inside video tag.
 I'll figure it out eventually.